 It is recommended that students have completed English 10-1 with 60% OR English 20-2 with 60% for optimal student success.

 Students will further develop their language and communication skills with a focus on literary analysis and critical thought.
-This is a demanding program and is intended for students who have demonstrated success and strength in previous Language Arts programs.
+This is a demanding program and is intended for students who have demonstrated success and strength in previous Language Arts programs, and who are pursuing university level post-secondary education.

 ENGLISH 20-2 (5 credits)